0xAX/asm/content/asm_2.md

 ### Stack

 We can not dive into assembly programming without knowing one of the crucial concept of the `x86_64` (and not only) architecture - the stack.
-The stack is a storage mechanism or in other words is a memory area of a program that is accessed in a [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
+The stack is a memory area of a program that is accessed in a [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.

 A processor has a very restricted count of registers.
 As we already know, an `x86_64` processor gives us access to the `16` general purpose registers.
 This number is very limited.
 We may need more or even much more space to store our data.
 The one of the way to solve this issue is using the program's stack.
 Basically we can look at the stack as at the usual concept of memory area, but with the single significant difference - the access pattern.
 With the usual [RAM](https://en.wikipedia.org/wiki/Random-access_memory) model we can access any byte of the memory which is accessible to our user-level application.
 The stack is accessed as [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
 There are two special instructions that are used to push a value on the stack and pop a value from it: